 Most days, you flush and don’t think twice.
 When the water rises instead of swirling down, panic hits fast.
 Knowing how to unclog toilet helps you handle the moment calmly and cleanly.
 With the right tools, technique, and timing, you can often fix a clogged toilet yourself, without flooding your floor or damaging pipes.

-This guide explains how to unclog toilet properly, which method to use for each situation, and when it’s smart to stop and call a professional plumber.
+This guide explains how to unclog your toilet properly, which method to use for each situation, and when it’s smart to stop and call a professional plumber.

 Stop an Overflow First